Creach0/HearthstoneQuickArchetypeSearch/README.md

 It works by caching the current status of https://hsreplay.net/ 's Deck and Archetype lists, and comparing card IDs against https://hearthstonejson.com/ 's card API.

 ## Using this service:
 A call can be made to <code>/findCommonDecklist?query={query}</code> to find the most common version of a given archetype.
-The name doesn't have to be exact, but it should be close.
+The name doesn't have to be exact, but it should be close (Note the image, for example).

 The following information will be returned: